breakthrough-treatment-liver-cancer

 4 Stages of Liver Cancer

-When a patient is clinically diagnosed with liver cancer, oncologists will first try to determine if the cancer tumors have spread, and if so, how far.
+When a patient is clinically diagnosed with liver cancer, oncologists will first try to determine if the cancer tumors have spread and, if so, how far.
 This diagnosis process is called 4-stages-liver-cancerstaging.
 The stages of cancer describe how severe the cancer is in the body.
 Staging helps doctors determine how severe the cancer is and what the best treatment option is.
 Oncologists also use a patient’s cancer stage to discuss realistic survival chances.[3]

 Stages for liver cancer can range from stage I (1) through IV (4).
 Generally speaking, the lower the stage number, the less cancer has spread.
 A higher stage (stage 4) means the liver cancer has spread more.
 Each patient’s cancer experience is unique, but cancers with similar stages generally have similar outlooks and are typically treated the same way.
 The staging systems vary around the world, but the most common systems include: